The end of Aubameyang? Arsenal captain's future in doubt after missing Southampton win

 And now he has been forced to take action once again and this latest incident must leave the Gabon international’s future up in the air.

+The crux of Arteta's frustration over his captain is again down to time keeping, with the forward returning late from a trip away during the week for which he was given permission to leave for.

-Exact details of Aubameyang’s latest transgression have yet to be revealed, but - as reported by GOAL - he was absent from training on Friday and was not present at London Colney at all.
+Exact details of where Aubameyang went and for what have yet to be revealed, but - as reported by GOAL - he was absent from training on Friday and was not present at London Colney at all.

 The question now is what will Arteta do with his captain?